 The Easy Panorama mode that was in its predecessor has gone.
 Here's a guide to shooting panoramas with the Nikon D3400.

 The way this method works is to take a series of overlapping individual images, or tiles, that are then stitched together to provide a seamless single panoramic image.
-In very basic terms, what you want to do is shoot a series of photos while slowly rotating the camera.
-In practice, there a number of things that will help give better results.
+In very basic terms, what you want to do is shoot a sequence of photos while slowly rotating the camera.
+In practice, there’s a number of things that will help give better results.

 There are a number of different ways to mount and hold the camera when shooting panoramas.
 At the top of the range are robots like the Gigapan or eMotimo TB3.
 These offer a computerized approach where the shooting of the tiles is automated, precise, and repeatable.
 They’re also bulky and expensive and require a sturdy tripod or other solid mounting point.